coreboot/coreboot/Documentation/mainboard/lenovo/montevina_series.md

 ```
 Mainboard --->
     ROM chip size (8192 KB (8 MB)) # According to your chip
-    (0x7fd000) Size of CBFS filesystem in ROM # or 0x3fd000 for 4 MB chip / 0x1ffd000 for 16 MB chip
+    (0x7fd000) Size of CBFS filesystem in ROM # or 0x3fd000 for 4 MiB chip / 0x1ffd000 for 16 MiB chip

 Chipset --->
     [*] Add Intel descriptor.bin file